 When can you apply?

-Parents can apply for MOE approval of homeschooling in Singapore starting from July to October the year their child turns six-years.
+Parents can apply for MOE approval of homeschooling in Singapore starting from July to October the year their child turns six.
 Do take note of the time period when applications open, since the entire process could take several weeks or more.

 To ensure that your child has a place at school in the instance that your CE exemption is denied, CE Unit officers advise parents to register their child at a national primary school at the same time as your application.